What makes a good physician? When a patient recommends their doctor to someone else, why do they do it?

 Here are 5 reasons why e-learning is the most effective way for educating doctors today:

 - Doctors learn better and faster.
 It’s easier to learn from a video that you can rewind and watch over and over again rather than listen to a lecture.
 It’s easier to learn from interactive modules than through passive learning methods.
 It’s easier to visualize complicated concepts through animated multimedia graphics.
 For instance, visual images are important to grasp how things like MRIs, ultrasounds, ECGs, and x-rays work.

 - The cost of education is lower.
 There is often no need to spend money on expensive training conferences and seminars.
 Travel costs, accommodation costs, and renting out large rooms are all unnecessary.

 - Educators find it easier to teach.
-This is because they don’t have to present the same material over and over again to different groups, nor do they have to review any course work.
-Videos replace live lectures and automation can correct quizzes and provide feedback on any subject.
+This is because they don’t have to present the same material repeatedly to different groups, nor do they have to review any course work.
+Videos replace live lectures, and automation can correct quizzes and provide feedback on any subject.
 What’s more, it’s possible to train tens of thousands of doctors when the educational material is delivered through a cloud platform.
-In addition, everything can be tracked and reported — learning groups, lectures, scores, and overall learning results.
+Besides, everything can be tracked and reported — learning groups, lectures, scores, and overall learning results.